Honors: Order of the Barristers Inductee for Excellence in Advocacy

 I graduated from the business school at Texas A&M. I thought I was going to be a corporate attorney.
 Turns out, they are never in trial.
 The courtroom was my calling and once I figured that out, I’ve never looked back.

-Assuming it’s a sunny island – 12 pack of beer, snorkel, and a box of cigars.
+Assuming it’s a sunny island – keg of beer, snorkel, and a box of Macanudo Maduro Vintage 1997 cigars.

 I’m an early riser so I fall asleep pretty quickly at night.
-The eve of trial is always a long night of tossing and turning.
+However, the eve of trial is always a long night of tossing and turning.

 Excuses.
 There’s something to be said about honesty.
 I’m a criminal defense attorney – it is all privileged.